A Taste of Georgia - Wine, mountains & monasteries.

 The Republic of Georgia is situated between the Black and Caspian seas along the Silk Road, the ancient trade route linking Europe to Asia.
 With Russia to it's north and Turkey to the south, it's about as far East as you can go and still have the feel of Western Civilization with it's Orthodox Christian churches and medieval castles.

-The $price for this 10 day package includes direct flights on 4 star Turkish Airways to Tbilisi with a short layover in Istanbul, all air taxes and fuel surcharges, all transfers between airports and hotels in Georgia, four nights in the heart of Old Town Tbilisi within walking distance to all the sights, a half day city tour of Tbilisi upon arrival, three nights in the beautiful Palace Hotel in the spa town of Borjomi with plenty of free time to explore the city, A night in a family run guesthouse in Stepansminda, breakfasts daily, 4 dinners, 1 lunch, winery tours and tastings, castle and cave city tours, an English speaking Georgian guide and a pre departure meeting and orientation before we go.
+The 10 day package includes direct flights on 4 star Turkish Airways to Tbilisi with a short layover in Istanbul, all air taxes and fuel surcharges, all transfers between airports and hotels in Georgia, four nights in the heart of Old Town Tbilisi within walking distance to all the sights, a half day city tour of Tbilisi upon arrival, three nights in the beautiful Palace Hotel in the spa town of Borjomi with plenty of free time to explore the city, A night in a family run guesthouse in Stepansminda, breakfasts daily, 4 dinners, 1 lunch, winery tours and tastings, castle and cave city tours, an English speaking Georgian guide and a pre departure meeting and orientation before we go.

 Prices are based on double occupancy.
 There is a single supplement fee of $449.
 Airport departure taxed and fuel surcharges are included but subject to change until time of booking,